MEET THE JUDGES

 Dr Tom Beale is a Senior Regulatory Affairs Specialist at Agilent Technologies, where he manages the regulatory compliance of diagnostic devices.
 Tom has a technical background in medical device development and scientific research.
 Prior to joining CPI, Tom has worked within CPI, part of the UK catapult assisting start-up companies in developing medtech.
 Previous in his career Tom worked in the NHS developing medical devices, working on multiple projects from point-of-care diagnostic devices, to implantable brain simulators.
 Tom’s academic background is in Physics, where he conducted academic research studying novel magnetic materials, including designing and developing x-ray instrumentation for the UK and the Taiwanese national x-ray facilities.

-Darren is the Chief Executive Officer of Medilink Midlands and has been with Medilink since its incorporation in 2004.
+Darren is the Deputy Chair of Medilink Midlands and has been with the regional Medilink since its incorporation in 2004.
 He has successfully overseen the delivery of several significant public sector contracts to stimulate innovation within small and medium-sized enterprises.
-A Microbiologist by original discipline, Darren has over twenty years’ experience in the healthcare and bioscience sector, and prior to Medilink worked for Pharmaceutical Profiles, (now part of the Quotient Sciences), one of the East Midlands many successful life sciences companies.
+A Microbiologist by original discipline, Darren has over twenty five years’ experience in the healthcare and bioscience sector, and prior to Medilink worked for Pharmaceutical Profiles, (now part of the Quotient Sciences), one of the Midlands many successful life sciences companies.

-Darren holds several advisory and representation roles, including Bio Integrates and MedTech Integrates advisory panel, Charnwood Campus Enterprise Zone steering committee, the strategic advisory group for Derby Hospitals NHS Foundation Trust Clinical Trials Unit, the advisory board for the Centre for Healthcare Equipment and Technology Adoption (CHEATA) at Nottingham University Hospitals NHS Trust, the Lincoln Health and Care Enterprise committee, MTIF Strategic Partners and former Non-Executive Director of the East Midlands Chamber.
+Darren holds several advisory and representation roles, including the Midlands Engine Health Board, Charnwood Campus Enterprise Zone steering committee, the strategic advisory group for Derby Hospitals NHS Foundation Trust Clinical Trials Unit, the advisory board for the Centre for Healthcare Equipment and Technology Adoption (CHEATA) at Nottingham University Hospitals NHS Trust, the Greater Lincolnshire LEP Health and Care Enterprise committee, MTIF Strategic Partner Board and is a former Non-Executive Director of the East Midlands Chamber.

 Leigh Cornock has a PhD in Electronic System Engineering from the University of Essex and has been working in industry on electronic product research and development for nearly 20 years, with over 15 years focused on medical device development.
 Leigh has led product development teams in both SME's as well as large multinational corporations creating market leading hardware and software solutions.
 Leigh is currently leading the development team at Micrima working on the use of Radar in Breast Cancer screening and detection.